snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

 In the above definition, `on` and `is` are keywords.

-Here different variations of this basic, but there are different variations to it:
+Here different variations and extensions to this basic usage:

  - If the label were `true` and `false`, one can use `isTrue` instead of `is "true"` (and similarily `isFalse` instead of `is "false"`).
  - If instead of equality you want to use inequality, you can use the keyword `isNot`, instead of `is`.